Himalayan Environment and Society in TransitionBhutan

 For a complete list of peer-reviewed publications by SFS faculty, staff and students, click here.

 Ugyen Wangchuck Institute for Conservation and Environment (UWICE) is a governmental institution founded in 2008 and housed within the Royal Government of Bhutan’s Ministry of Agriculture and Forests, whose mandate is to provide a center for research, policy dialogue, and training on issues related to environmental conservation.

 Building on six years of collaboration, SFS and UWICE partner to provide students with a field-based environmental studies semester program to explore the ecological, societal, and economic aspects of critical environmental issues in Bhutan.
 The program is delivered by SFS faculty and an international team of scientists, including leading Bhutanese experts in conservation and resource management.
 The research that SFS students conduct as part of this program is closely aligned with the research priorities of UWICE and the Bhutanese government.
 The sharing of research data and information takes place through community meetings, technical presentations, a research symposium, and presentations to government officials.

-Students spend a significant amount of time learning about and respecting the intricate relationship between nature and Buddhism.
+While in Bhutan, students learn about the intricate relationship between nature and Buddhism, religion and environment.
 By attending festivals, engaging in community service, and participating in local sporting events, students further enhance their cultural understanding as well as becoming active members of the community.
-Additionally, SFS students and the Bhutanese trainees at UWICE have a lot of opportunity to interact.